 With the aim of helping women protect not just their wealth but also their health, UOB has entered a partnership with Prudential Singapore to offer women a savings account that has their well-being at heart.

-Just last week, we celebrated International Women’s Day, taking time to thank the superwomen in our lives.
-This week, UOB launched their UOB Lady’s Savings Account, providing women with medical insurance coverage for 6 types of cancer, free health screening as well as affordable medical consultation rates.
+On 8 March, we celebrated International Women’s Day, taking time to thank the superwomen in our lives.
+Just a week later, UOB launched their UOB Lady’s Savings Account, providing women with medical insurance coverage for 6 types of cancer, free health screening as well as affordable medical consultation rates.

 Here in Singapore, the labour force participation rate of women has grown gradually from 56% in 2008 to 60% in 2018.
 Beyond contributing as a member of the workforce, women also have to juggle other responsibilities such as family commitments and looking after ageing parents, among others.